 His lawyer also asked the court to allow mister Wilders to make a small 2 minute statement in order for him to explain this decision.
 During the short statement Wilders defended free speech and declared that he has said what he has said and does not take anything back from it.
 Also he added that he can’t guarantee that anything that is attributed to him is also actually said by him.

 The president of the court Jan Moorse then wanted to debate Wilders his decision, but again Wilders repeated that he wouldn’t not answer any questions in court.
 Then judge Jan Moorse amazingly did not accept his statement in which he took his right not to answer the court and even allowed himself to make a value judgment about it.

 The opening of the trial, expected to last a month in Amsterdam, followed a successful weekend for the maverick Dutch politician, with his influence over a new rightwing government confirmed and a campaign speech in Germany aimed at establishing a trans-national European movement against Muslim immigration.

 Proceedings were derailed after the judge made a sneering comment about Wilders’s rhetorical style:

 Wilders then asserted his right to remain silent for the rest of the trial, prompting a comment from the presiding judge, Jan Moors, which was challenged by Wilders’s lawyer.

 Moors said Wilders was known for making bold statements but avoiding discussions, adding: “It appears you’re doing so again.”

-I thought the right to silence was pretty well established in the court proceedings of civilized nations, and it is news to me that judicial proceedings have “discussions” as one of their purposes.
+I thought the right to silence was pretty well established in the court proceedings of civilized nations, and it is news to me that proceedings have “discussions” as one of their purposes.
 The Euro-establishment is out to get Wilders, though, and they’re not going to be fussy about methods.
 If they don’t take this man down, their whole worldview is imperilled.

 H/T: Tundra reader